Fictionalized portrayals of George W. Bush: Family Guy and American Dad!

-On Family Guy, Bush has been shown in multiple episodes, doing things like showing up late for duty in the Vietnam War in the episode "PTV" and hiding in his Texas treehouse to avoid news of Hurricane Katrina in "The Fat Guy Strangler".
-In "Don't Make Me Over", Peter Griffin is chosen to perform for him at the White House.
-He acts like a clown, causing Bush to laugh childishly until he knocks over a snow globe, causing him to cry equally childishly.
+On Family Guy, Bush has been shown in multiple episodes, performing a variety of comically childish and often inept antics, such as showing up late for duty in the Vietnam War in the episode "PTV" and hiding in his Texas treehouse to avoid news of Hurricane Katrina in "The Fat Guy Strangler".
+In "Don't Make Me Over", Peter Griffin is chosen to perform for as a clown for Bush at the White House, causing the latter to laugh childishly until he knocks over a snow globe, causing him to cry equally childishly.
 In "Saving Private Brian", Stewie Griffin enlists himself and Brian Griffin to the US Army, and both are sent to fight in Iraq.
-They are trying to be discharged when all of a sudden, democracy kicks in exactly as Bush predicted, allowing them to go home.
-Stewie says he wishes to know who is the genius behind that war plan.
-The episode then cuts to a scene of Bush pushing a Slinky down a set of stairs in the White House.
-After failing the first attempt to make the toy go down all of the steps, he succeeds in his second try, and exclaims, "Laura...
+They are trying to be discharged when all of a sudden, "democracy kicks in" exactly as Bush predicted, allowing them to go home.
+Stewie expresses his interest in knowing who is the genius behind that war plan as the episode cuts to a scene of Bush pushing a Slinky down a set of stairs in the White House.
+After failing his first attempt to push the toy, Bush's second attempt is successful as he exclaim "Laura...
 Laura!".

+In the episode "Back to the Pilot", Brian Griffin tells his past self about the 9/11 terrorist attacks in an effort to become memorialized as a national hero, though this backfires: leading to a Civil War in which Bush takes control of the south.
+In a press conference announcing the conflict, Bush asks for somebody to procure a "clown suitcase" for him, claiming that he is intrigued by its potential contents.

-The most recent appearance of Bush on Family Guy was on the episode "Excellence in Broadcasting," in which Bush runs into the room in a childish manner and jumps into Rush Limbaugh's arms while saying many childish things.
+The most recent appearance of Bush on Family Guy was on the episode "Excellence in Broadcasting", in which Bush runs into the room childishly and jumps into Rush Limbaugh's arms while saying many childish things.
 Limbaugh then proceeds to give him a lollipop and he runs off.

-Bush has been cited as the inspiration for the long-running adult animated series American Dad!
+Bush has been cited as the inspiration for the adult animated series American Dad!
 When asked what first sparked the idea for American Dad!
-Seth MacFarlane answered, "It was right after the [2000] election, and me and co-creator Matt Weitzman were so frustrated with the Bush administration that we would just spend days bitching and complaining, and we figured we should channel this into something creative and hopefully profitable."
+Seth MacFarlane answered, "It was right after the [2000] election, and me and co-creator Matt Weitzman was so frustrated with the Bush administration that we would just spend days bitching and complaining, and we figured we should channel this into something creative and hopefully profitable".
 The series has even had an episode titled "Bush Comes to Dinner" in which then-President Bush appears, presented as a buffoon.

 King of the Hill

 In the King of the Hill episode "The Perils of Polling", which aired shortly before the 2000 election, Hank Hill meets then-Governor Bush of Texas, only to be deeply disappointed by his limp handshake.
-As a result, Hank plans to boycott the polls, but in the end, changes his mind and decides to vote.
-This is a rare positive portrayal of the President.
+As a result, Hank plans to boycott the polls, but in the end, changes his mind and decides to vote, considering voting to be his duty as an American.